-Post qualification, I have been counselling for eight years and in total, including voluntary work, I’ve been counselling for twelve years.
+Post qualification, I have been counselling for ten years and in total, including voluntary work, I’ve been counselling for fourteen years.
 My training is in integrative counselling (Leeds University 2008-2011).
 I have a counselling certificate and a post-graduate diploma in integrative counselling (Psychotherapy and Counselling).
 I am a qualified family constellation facilitator.
 Before that I was in secondary and adult education, so I have a degree and other post graduate qualifications relevant to education and teaching.

 For many years I was an accredited bereavement counsellor, supervisor and group facilitator with Cruse Bereavement Care.
 Cruse is a national bereavement charity.